sangmanjung/Probability_and_Statistics_BS_KHU/README.md

 ### Statistics_use_R_BS_KHU

-- Homeworks (with R programming) and the summarized lecture notes for statistics II (undergraduate school in KHU)
+- Homeworks (with R programming) and the summarized lecture notes for statistics II (undergraduate school of KHU)

 #### Instructor
 - Prof. Sunmi Lee